 The outstanding balance of your FEE-HELP loan will increase each year with the Consumer Price Index (CPI).

 A loan fee is added to FEE-HELP loans for undergraduate students.
-So, the amount you need to pay back (as of 1 January 2021) will be 20% more than the cost of your course.
-This 20% loading does not apply to postgraduate students.
+As part of the Higher Education Relief Package, the Government has announced a Loan Fee Exemption will apply for units with census dates between 1 April 2020 and 31 December 2021.
+So, as of 1 January 2022 the amount you need to pay back will be 20 percent more than the cost of your course.
+This 20 percent loading does not apply to postgraduate students.

 The SSAF is not covered by your FEE-HELP loan.